Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 While there is train service to Corniglia, the trains are not nearly as frequent as those to the other four villages.
 Only a few trains per day make the stop in Corniglia.

-So with the hiking trails closed, unfortunately, we have to settle for viewing Corniglia from the sea as our ferry boat passes by.
+So with the hiking trails closed, unfortunately, we had to settle for viewing Corniglia from the sea as our ferry boat passes by.

 Tip: If you want to visit Cinque Terre in its most authentic state (i.e. without the bulk of tourists) make charming Corniglia the home base for your stay.
 The AMARE IL MARE Affittacamere is the perfect hotel choice with terrific hosts and sweeping views of the sea.